luquelab/Environmental-Group/docs/Examples.md

 ## Example from Mahdis's FASTA File

-[Download the FASTA file used for these results](https://github.com/luquelab/Environmental-Group/blob/main/docs/mcrA.fasta) If you use this sequence file, you will get the results below.
+[Download the FASTA file used for these results](https://github.com/luquelab/Environmental-Group/blob/main/docs/mcrA.fasta)

+If you use this sequence file, you will get the results below.
+These are mcrA protein sequences from methanogens, microorganisms that generate methane.
+The mcrA gene is a key marker for methanogenesis.

 ## Pairwise Sequence Similarity Heatmap